pyn3rd/my-presentation-slide/README.md

 《A New Way to Expliot Weblogic Server》—— HITB 2020，Amsterdam

-《Web Client Side WAF - Tala-Security Introduction》
+《Web Client Side WAF - Tala-Security Introduction》 - FreeTalk, Hangzhou

 《How to Break Through Cloud-Based WAF》 —— Kcon 2019, Beijing